EduardoMartnez/PomodoroApp/README.md

 #### Main Flow

-    1. The user enters their prefered time for both work and break sections of the Pomodoro cycle [Invalid Time][Insufficient Time], or pick an already made preset.
+    1. The user enters their prefered time for both work and break sections of the Pomodoro cycle [Invalid Time][Insufficient Time].
-    2. The user clicks 'Done', and returns to the main menu.
+    2. The user clicks 'Done'.

 #### Alternative Flows

     [Invalid Time] The entry for the time is not numerical digits in the appropriate 00:00 format, the value is less than 0:00 or greater than 60:00

+### Use Case 5: Skip Pomodoro Cycle
+#### Preconditions
+User selected the Skip Cycle option from the menu [UC3]

+#### Main Flow

+    1. The user clicks Skip Cycle, and the Pomodoro cycle is skipped.